MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 ### 1. Separate accounts

 To help separate internet risks (phishing attacks, web browsing) from privileged access accounts, create a dedicated account for all personnel with privileged access.
+Administrators should not be browsing the web, checking their email, and doing day to day productivity tasks with highly privileged accounts.

+Create at least two emergency ["break-glass" emergency access administration accounts](/azure/active-directory/users-groups-roles/directory-emergency-access).

 Additional guidance on this is included in the PAW instructions published [here](http://Aka.ms/CyberPAW).

-### 2. Unique local admin passwords for workstations
+### 2. Unique local admin passwords for servers and workstations

-### 3. Unique Local Admin Passwords for Servers

-To mitigate the risk of an adversary stealing a local administrator account password hash from the local SAM database and abusing it to attack other computers, you should use the LAPS tool to configure unique random passwords on each workstation and server and register those passwords in Active Directory.
-You can obtain the Local Administrator Password Solution for use on workstations and servers [here](http://Aka.ms/LAPS).
+To mitigate the risk of an adversary stealing a local administrator account password hash from the local SAM database and abusing it to attack other computers, you should use the Local Administrator Password Solution (LAPS) tool to configure unique random passwords on each workstation and server and register those passwords in Active Directory.
+You can obtain the Local Administrator Password Solution for use on workstations and servers from [the Microsoft Download Center](http://Aka.ms/LAPS).

 Additional guidance for operating an environment with LAPS and PAWs can be found [here](http://aka.ms/securitystandards).

-### 4. Deploy privileged access workstations
+### 3. Deploy privileged access workstations

 To help separate internet risks (phishing attacks, web browsing) from domain administrative privileges, create dedicated privileged access workstations (PAW) for personnel with Azure Active Directory and traditional on-premises Active Directory administrative privileges.

-This is the first step of a PAW program and is Phase 1 of the guidance published [here](http://Aka.ms/CyberPAW).
+This step maps to Phase 1 of the PAW program mapped out in the article [Privileged Access Workstations](http://Aka.ms/CyberPAW).

-### 5. Identity attack detection
+### 4. Identity attack detection

+Deploy [Azure Advanced Threat Protection](http://aka.ms/azureatp) and [Azure AD Identity Protection](/azure/active-directory/identity-protection/index) to help protect hybrid environments from multiple types of advanced targeted cyber attacks and insider threats.

 ## Phase 2: Enhance visibility and control of privileged access